TebasMartinez/Ironhack-Data-Analytics-Bootcamp-2025/Week 01 - Python Fundamentals/README.md

 if, elif, else

 ### Functions
-We can create a docstring, a description to our user-defined function, with tryple quotes:
+We can create a docstring, a description to our user-defined function, with triple quotes:

 ````
 def square(number):